COVID Vaccine, Older Adults: Common Questions Answered

 Article at a glance

-• With the rapid production and rollout of the coronavirus vaccine, a lot of questions hang that patients want answers to.
+- As changes regarding updated vaccinations continue, a lot of questions hang that patients want answers to.
 To learn more about general vaccine questions, such as which vaccines are available and when you can receive them, read this section

-• As with most vaccines, side effects are common as they indicate that a body’s immune system is properly responding.
+- As with most vaccines, side effects are common as they indicate that a body’s immune system is properly responding.
 To learn more about the side effects associated with the COVID-19 vaccine and how to relieve them, read this section.

-• Many wonder about the vaccine’s long-term effectiveness and pose many questions surrounding the vaccine’s safety.
+- Many wonder about the long-term vaccine effectiveness and pose many questions surrounding the vaccine’s safety.
 Through various trials, all approved COVID-19 vaccines have proved to have high efficacy and safety rates.
 However, research into the vaccines and their success is ongoing as the virus continues to develop.
 To learn more about the vaccine’s efficacy, read this section.
+To learn more about the vaccine’s safety, read this section.

 COVID-19 Vaccine and Preventative Care